Avast Mobile Security: FAQ - System Requirements and General Questions

 Yes, Avast Mobile Security is supported on Android tablets with minor differences to functionality.
 For example, the Anti-Theft component currently uses SMS commands to communicate with the device if it is stolen or lost.
-If your tablet doesn't have 3G support (doesn't have a SIM card), then you won't be able to remotely control the device using SMS commands.
+If your tablet does not have 3G support (does not have a SIM card), then you cannot remotely control the device using SMS commands.

 Instead, you can use binary messages to control devices without a SIM card, when Avast Mobile Security is installed on both devices.

 Or, you can remotely control your device via the Avast Account.
-For this operation your device must be paired with your Avast Account.
-If you do not have one, please register at my.avast.com.
+For this your device must be paired with your Avast Account.
+You may register at my.avast.com.

 Does Avast plan to support Mobile Security on other mobile platforms besides Android in the future?

-We chose to develop the product first for the Android platform, not only because it is very popular and friendly to app developers, but mainly because it is the platform most commonly targeted by attackers.
+We chose to develop the product first for the Android platform because it is the platform most commonly targeted by attackers.
 We are making a longterm plan to include the iOS platform, but there is currently no specific timeline.

 Is Avast Mobile Security compatible with all Android device vendors and manufacturers?

 Yes, Avast Mobile Security is compatible with all ARM Android devices.
-However, each vendor or manufacturer makes slight changes in their devices, so some features may have unexpected behavior or in some cases do not work.
-Please note that Avast cannot cannot cover all of these small changes.
+However, each vendor or manufacturer makes small changes in their devices, so some features may not work as expected.
+Unfortunately Avast cannot plan for all of these small differences.
 However we gladly accept feedback if you experience any compatibility issue on your Android device.

 Can Avast Mobile Security protect me against all possible threats?